Identify Security Policy Rules with Unused Applications

-If you have application-based Security policy rules that allow a large number of applications, you can remove unused applications (applications never seen on the rules) from those rules to tighten them so that they only allow applications actually seen in the rule’s traffic.
+If you have application-based Security policy rules that allow a large number of applications, you can remove unused applications (applications never seen on the rules) to tighten those rules so that they only allow applications actually seen in traffic that matches the rule.
 Identifying and removing unused applications from Security policy rules is a best practice that strengthens your security posture by reducing the attack surface.

-- Identify Security policy rules that have unused applications.displays all application-based rules configured with applications that aren’t in use on the network—that is, rules configured to allow more applications than the number of applications actually seen on those rules.PoliciesSecurityPolicy OptimizerUnused AppsThe number ofApps AllowedandApps Seenare updated approximately every hour, so if you configure applications on a rule and don’t see as manyApps Allowedas you expect, check again after about an hour.
+- Identify Security policy rules that have unused applications.displays all application-based rules that are configured with applications that have not matched (been seen on) the rule.
+This means that these rules allow applications that you may not use in your network (or that another rule shadows the rule, so traffic that you expect to match the rule matches an earlier rule in the rulebase).PoliciesSecurityPolicy OptimizerUnused AppsThe number ofApps AllowedandApps Seenare updated approximately every hour, so if you configure applications on a rule and don’t see as manyApps Allowedas you expect, check again after about an hour.
 Depending on the firewall’s load, it may take longer than one hour for these fields to update.

 - Prioritize which rules with unused applications to modify first.enables you to sort rules without affecting their order in the rulebase and provides other information that helps you prioritize rules to clean up based on your business goals and risk tolerance.PoliciesSecurityPolicy OptimizerUnused Apps